 Filling

-- 2 cups Mozzarella cheese shredded
+- 2 cups Mozzarella cheese - shredded

 Butter Topping

-- ¼ cup Salted butter melted
+- ¼ cup Salted butter - melted

-- 2 cloves Garlic minced
+- 2 cloves Garlic - minced

-- 2 tablespoon Cilantro minced
+- 2 tablespoon Cilantro - minced

 Instructions

-- Stuff the naan: Flatten the dough ball with our hand, and spread it out to a small circle using your thumbs.
-Add ¼ cup of mozzarella cheese in the centre of the flattened dough.2 cups Mozzarella cheese
+- Flatten the dough ball with using your hand, and spread it out to a small circle using your thumbs.

-Notes
+✱Recipe Notes

-- Keep the dough covered with a towel when not in use!
-Naan dough can dry out very quickly.
+- Keep the dough covered with a towel when not in use: Naan dough can dry out very quickly.
 It is always best to keep it covered when you are rolling out the dough balls, or stuffing the naan.